After Facebook, Silicon Valley warily eyes Square

 By Sarah McBride

-SAN FRANCISCO As Silicon Valley scrambles to assess the impact of the Facebook IPO mess, all eyes are on Square.
+SAN FRANCISCO, May 29 As Silicon Valley scrambles to assess the impact of the Facebook IPO mess, all eyes are on Square.

 The much-heralded, next-generation payments company had been aiming to raise its next round of venture capital funds at a valuation of as much as $4 billion - up from $1 billion just a year ago.
 That is the sort of acceleration in valuation that happened with Facebook prior to its public market debut.